Take our Free Practice Tests for the 2026 ACT.

 About the ACT

-The ACT is a standardized test that assesses problem-solving skills in four areas: English, Math, Reading, and Science.
 Typically taken by high school juniors and seniors, the ACT, similar to the SAT exam, is widely used for college admission and scholarship opportunities.
-An optional writing test is also available for an additional fee.
-Although technically not a required section, this essay is expected by some high schools and colleges, so double check this isn’t the case for you if you do decide to opt out.
+An optional Writing section remains available for an additional fee, consisting of one essay to be completed in 40 minutes.
+Although technically not a required section, this essay is expected by some high schools and colleges.
+Be sure to check if it is necessary for your specific application requirements before opting out.

-ACT Test Cost
+ACT Cost

 Sections of the ACT